-a.
-Except as provided in paragraph b below of this Section, each dwelling unit must have at least one battery-operated or hard-wired smoke detector, in proper operating condition, on each level of the dwelling unit, including basements but excepting crawl spaces and unfinished attics.
+- Except as provided in paragraph b below of this Section, each dwelling unit must have at least one battery-operated or hard-wired detector, smoke in proper operating condition, on each level of the dwelling unit, including basements but excepting crawl spaces and unfinished attics.
 Smoke detectors must be installed in accordance with and meet the requirements of the National Fire Protection Association Standard (NFPA) 74 (or its successor standards).
-If the dwelling unit is occupied by any hearing-impaired person, smoke detectors must have an alarm system, designed for hearing-impaired persons as specified in NFPA 74 (or successor standards).

-b.
-For units assisted prior to April 24, 1993, owners who installed battery-operated or hard-wired smoke detectors prior to April 24, 1993, in compliance with HUD's smoke requirements. detector including regulations published on July 30, 1992, (57 FR 33846), will not be required subsequently to comply with any additional requirements mandated by NFPA 74 (i.e., the owner would not be required to install a smoke detector in a basement not used for living purposes, nor would the owner be required to change the location of the smoke detectors that have already been installed on the other floors of the unit).
+If the dwelling unit is occupied by any hearing-impaired person, smoke detectors must have an alarm designed for hearing-impaired system, as specified in NFPA 74 (or persons successor standards). - b.
+For units assisted prior to April 24, 1993, owners who installed battery-operated or hard-wired smoke detectors prior to April 24, 1993, in compliance with HUD's smoke detector requirements, including the regulations published on July 30, 1992, (57 FR 33846), will not be required subsequently to comply with any additional requirements mandated by NFPA 74 (i.e., the owner would not be required to install a smoke detector in a basement not used for living purposes, nor would the owner be required to change the location of the smoke detectors that have already been installed on the other floors of the unit).

-13.4 EXCEPTIONS TO THE HQS ACCEPTABILITY CRITERIA
+13.4 EXCEPTIONS TO THE NSPIRE HQS ACCEPTABILITY CRITERIA

-The BRADFORD COUNTY Housing Authority will utilize the acceptability criteria as outlined above with applicable State and local codes.
-Additionally, the BRADFORD COUNTY Housing Authority has received HUD approval to require the following additional criteria:
+The TIOGA COUNTY Housing Authority will utilize the acceptability criteria as outlined above with applicable State and local codes.
+Additionally, the TIOGA COUNTY Housing Authority has received HUD approval to require the following additional criteria:

-- A. Adequate heat shall be considered to be 68 degrees. - B. A 3/4" overflow pipe must be present on the hot water heater safety valves and installed down to within 6 inches of the floor.
+- A. Adequate heat shall be considered to be 68 degrees. - B. A $\frac{3}{4}$ " overflow pipe must be present on the hot water heater safety values and installed down to within 6 inches of the floor.

-13.5 TIME FRAMES AND CORRECTIONS OF HQS FAIL ITEMS
+13.5 TIME FRAMES AND CORRECTIONS OF NSPIRE HQS FAIL ITEMS